 How can I promote sales?

-- Make it convenient for people to buy by accepting multiple forms of payment and providing prices up front.
+- Make it convenient for people to buy (read on for details).

 - Consider accepting commissions.

 Must I price my work?

 Most artists find it helpful to have prices listed.
 Some prefer to leave prices negotiable.

 Am I required to take credit cards?

-No, you can choose to accept any payment you like, but we recommend offering visitors as many options as possible.
+No; you can choose to accept any payment you like, but we recommend offering visitors as many options as possible.
 Make sure to have change in case of cash purchases.